Overview of Hawaii Mortgages

 30-Year Fixed Mortgage Rates in Hawaii

-The garden-variety home loan is the 30-year fixed-rate mortgage.
-You have 30 years to pay back your lender and the interest rate on your loan won’t change unless you refinance.
+Most Americans choose to get a 30-year fixed-rate mortgage.
+This loan allows you 30 years to pay back your lender.
+The interest rate on your loan won’t change unless you refinance.
 Unlike an adjustable-rate mortgage, a fixed-rate loan is predictable.
-There are also fixed-rate mortgages with shorter terms, but those come with higher monthly payments (because you’re paying back the same loan in fewer years).
+There are also fixed-rate mortgages with shorter terms, such as 15-year loans, but those come with higher monthly payments because you’re paying back the same loan amount in fewer years.

 Hawaii Jumbo Loan Rates

-In most counties across the country, any loan that’s $417,000 or less is a “conforming loan.”
-In Hawaii, as we mentioned, the conforming loan limits are higher.
-But if the home you have your heart set on leads you to take out a loan that exceeds the conforming loan limit, you’ll be taking out a jumbo loan.
+In most counties across the U.S., any loan that’s $726,200 or less is considered a conforming loan.
+In Hawaii, as we mentioned above, the conforming loan limits are much higher at $1,089,300.
+If you need to take out a loan that exceeds the conforming loan limit, you’ll be taking out what’s considered a jumbo loan.
 Jumbo loans generally come with a higher interest rate because the banks want more money in exchange for taking a risk on your oversized loan.

 Hawaii ARM Loan Rates

 Unlike a fixed-rate mortgage, an adjustable-rate mortgage (ARM) has an interest rate that can change while you’re still paying back the home loan.
 If the interest rate increases after the introductory period of the ARM ends, your monthly payments will increase, too.
 The introductory period on an ARM can last between one and 10 years.
 If you’re sure you’ll be able to sell the home before the introductory period ends you may be tempted by an ARM, since they tend to have lower interest rates during the introductory period than fixed-rate mortgages.